Martin123132/ManifoldGuard/README.md

 # MBT-5 Semantic Regulator

-## Geometry-Only Control of LLM Output at Inference Time
+### Geometry-Based Confidence & Hallucination Detection for LLMs (Inference-Time)

-This repository implements **MBT-5**, a lightweight inference-time regulator that constrains LLM outputs using **embedding-space geometry**, not training, fine-tuning, or reward models.
+**MBT-5** is a geometry-only, inference-time regulator for large language models that estimates **output confidence and hallucination risk without training, fine-tuning, classifiers, or content inspection**.

-The system treats semantic drift as **geometric curvature**, detects violations as **energy spikes**, and enforces correction through a **surgical feedback loop**.
+It works by measuring **semantic stability** and **geometric drift** in embedding space.

 No gradients.
 No retraining.
+No moderation rules.
-No classifiers.
+No keyword filters.

 ---

+## Why This Exists

+LLMs do not “know” when they are wrong.
+They produce fluent text even when internal consistency collapses.

+Current approaches try to fix this by:
+- Aligning behavior during training
+- Blocking topics
+- Inspecting content
+- Forcing refusals

+These methods are brittle, invasive, and increasingly counter-productive.

+**MBT-5 takes a different approach**:

+> Instead of asking *“Is this answer allowed?”*
+> MBT-5 asks *“Is this answer geometrically stable?”*

+---

-## Core Idea
+## Core Insight

-1. Text → embedding space
-2. Define a **target manifold** from exemplar statements
+LLMs move through **semantic space**, not logic trees.

+When an answer is:
+- factual → embeddings cluster tightly
+- uncertain → embeddings spread
+- hallucinated → embeddings fracture

+MBT-5 measures this **fracture** directly.

+---

+## System Overview

+MBT-5 consists of **three composable layers**, all inference-time:

+### 1. Geometric Stability (Zero-Box Mode)
+**No manifold.
+No setup.
+Just ask questions.**

+- Generate multiple answer variants
+- Embed them
+- Measure internal disagreement (“entropy”)
+- Return a confidence score alongside the response

+This is the **Zero-Box Stability Pilot** — the MVP most people will use.

+**Result:**
+> “Here is the answer — and here is how confident the model is.”

+---

+### 2. Manifold Confinement (Optional)
+For domain-specific control:

+- Define a semantic manifold (e.g. law, physics, medicine)
-3. Compute a **robust geometric center** (Weiszfeld median)
+- Compute a robust geometric center (Weiszfeld median)
-4. Measure deviation as:

-\[
-\text{Shock} = \Gamma \|\mathbf{x} - \mathbf{x}_{\text{manifold}}\|^2
-\]

-5. If shock exceeds threshold → force rewrite
-6. Repeat until stable or budget exhausted
+- Penalize radial escape from that manifold
+- Force rewrite if deviation exceeds threshold

 This is **semantic confinement**, not fact-checking.

 ---

+### 3. Token-Level Fault Localization
+When instability is detected:

+- Perform leave-one-out token analysis
+- Identify which word causes geometric shock
+- Optionally trigger self-repair or re-prompting

+This allows **local explanation without inspecting meaning**.

+---

-## What This Is (and Isn’t)
+## What MBT-5 Is (and Isn’t)

 ### ✔️ Is
-- Inference-time regulator
+- Inference-time
 - Geometry-based
-- Model-agnostic
+- Model-agnostic (OpenAI, Anthropic, local LLMs)
-- Works with OpenAI / Anthropic / local LLMs
-- Detects and localises hallucinations
-- Enforces topical fidelity
+- Privacy-preserving
+- External confidence signal
+- Hallucination *risk* detector
+- Domain-aware (if desired)

 ### ❌ Is Not
 - Training
 - Fine-tuning
 - RAG
 - Safety alignment
-- Truth oracle
+- Keyword filtering
+- A “truth oracle”

+MBT-5 does **not** decide truth.
+It estimates **epistemic stability**.

 ---

-## Components
+## Key Mechanisms (Mapped to Code)

-### Geometric Median
+### Geometric Median (Weiszfeld)
-Robust against outliers and adversarial drift.

-### Curvature Shock
-Squared distance acts as an energy penalty for semantic escape.

-### Leave-One-Out Token Analysis
-Identifies *which word* causes instability.

-### Surgical Rewrite Loop
-Hard constraint enforcement — no polite nudging.
+Robust semantic center resistant to outliers.

+Used in:
+- Embedding consensus
+- Leave-one-out tests
+- Stability baselines

 ---

+### Curvature / Shock
+Semantic deviation measured as energy:

+\[
+\text{Shock} = \Gamma \lVert \mathbf{x} - \mathbf{x}_{center} \rVert^2
+\]

+High shock ⇒ semantic escape.

+---

+### Internal Entropy (Zero-Box)
+Measures **self-disagreement** across multiple model answers.

+Low entropy ⇒ high confidence
+High entropy ⇒ hallucination risk

+---

+### Token-Level Shock Mapping
+Removes words one-by-one to identify instability sources.

+Used for:
+- Debugging
+- Visualization
+- Self-repair experiments

+---

-## Demos
+## Demos Included

 | Demo | Description |
 |----|----|